ddeutils/ddedocs/docs/abstract/data_management/index.md

 _Databases_, _Data Lakes_ and _Data Warehouses_, _Big Data Management Systems_,
 _Data Analytics_, and more.

-### :material-format-list-bulleted: Types of data management
+### :material-format-list-bulleted: Types of Data Management

-The scope of a data management discipline is quite broad, and a strong data management strategy typically implements the following components to streamline their strategy and operations throughout an organization
+The scope of a Data Management discipline is quite broad, and a strong data management strategy typically implements the following components to streamline their strategy and operations throughout an organization

-So, whether you’re researching big data or master data, you'll use many types of data management.

 **Data processing**